hapify/hapify/docs/templating/hapify/code-samples.md

 ### Create an index file that includes models accessible by admins only

-If you want to restrict the previous loop for models that only contains admin actions:
+If you want to restrict the previous loop for models that only contain admin actions:

 === "Long syntax"